 Offered: As needed.

-ELED 522 - Developmental Reading: M.A.T.
-Practicum I (3)
+ELED 522 - MAT Teaching Reading Practicum (3)

-Research and theory as it applies to developmental reading and associated teaching methods are examined.
-Emphasis is on application and authentic assessment in practicum settings with diverse populations.
+In this field-based course teacher candidates explore what is involved in teaching reading and how to support and instruct readers, pre-emergent through fluent readers K-6.
 5 contact hours.

 Prerequisite: Admission to the M.A.T. program, CEP 552, ELED 500, FNED 546, minimum GPA of 3.0, or consent of department chair.